 I’ve been waiting to get a good Power Bank so I can recharge my iPhone 6 Plus and my iPad when on the go.
 I didn’t want a too small Power Bank.
 I use my iPad quite a lot, so one of the main features it needed was the ability to quick charge at 2.1 Ampere.
 After comparing the different choices I decided to get a TP-Link TL-PB10400mAh Power Bank.
 It didn’t take long before I had to test it out by measuring the capacity and the efficiency of the boost converter in it.

 The Power Bank I got was a TP-Link TL-PB10400 10400mAh Dual-Port Portable USB Battery Charger Power Bank for Smartphones & Tablets.
 It has two USB ports, one for 1 Amp charge (slow charge and/or phone), and another for 2 Ampere(quick charge or tablet.)

-I charged it fully over night and then did a complete discharge by charging my Retina iPad and an iPhone.
-Then I did a full over night recharge, but left the TP-Link Power Bank unconnected for two days.
-I’ve read some reviews that it they have a tendency to loose battery charge capacity just by leaving them unused.
+I charged it fully overnight and then did a complete discharge by charging my Retina iPad and an iPhone.
+Then I did a full overnight recharge but left the TP-Link Power Bank unconnected for two days.
+I’ve read some reviews that they have a tendency to lose battery charge capacity just by leaving them unused.
 I’ll get back to why I think some people have that problem.

 Equipment Used For Testing the Power Bank

 I used my Maynuo M9811 Programmable DC Electronic Load to load the Power Bank with exactly 1 Amp discharge and did four wire metering at the Power Bank so the power loss in the cables was eliminated using both the Maynuo unit and my Siglent Technologies SDM3055 5.5 Digit Digital Multimeter.
 I also had a YZXstudio USB Power Meter connected as well, and the test result matched very well.